fssoc/fssoc.github.io/_posts/2016-03-14-intro-to-processing.md

 author: Aishwarya Padmanabha
 ---

-<p class="lead">The GLUG sessions for the semester kicked off with an **Introduction to Graphics Programming with Processing**.
+The GLUG sessions for the semester kicked off with an <strong>Introduction to Graphics Programming with Processing</strong>.
 Processing is an open source language designed for people into electronic art, though it was initially created as a tool to make teaching programming easier by providing visual feedback.
 We figured it was the perfect choice to give a bunch of students an introduction to programming.</p>

 In the first session, Rahul gave the students an introduction to Processing, which was then followed by a hands-on session on the basics.
 This included creating lines and shapes and filling them up with numerous combinations of reds, blues and greens using the *fill()* function and playing around with the background color of the window and thickness of the lines using the *background()* and *stroke()* functions.
 Unfortunately, we started running out of time and so, the session was concluded with an introduction to loops.